theshem/sentry-docs/src/collections/_documentation/platforms/javascript/pluggable-integrations.md

 sidebar_order: 11
 ---

 Pluggable integrations are integrations that can be additionally enabled, to provide some very specific features.
-They are documented so you can see what they do and that they can be enabled.
-To enable pluggable integrations, provide a new instance with your config to `integrations` option, for example `integrations: [new Sentry.Integrations.ReportingObserver()]`.
+Sentry documents them so you can see what they do and that they can be enabled.
+To enable pluggable integrations, provide a new instance with your config to `integrations` option, for example, `integrations: [new Sentry.Integrations.ReportingObserver()]`.

 ## Core